 Figure Error: Reference source not found shows the resulting predictions of a preliminary RF model against the actual recorded expression over a test set of approximately 8400 TSS.
 This model was built with 15 predictors including control ChIP-seq input, though some of these could be removed without loss of accuracy.
 The model predictions show a significant correlation with measured CAGE levels (r=0.838±0.006; , ), and the model is able to explain around 70% of the variance in the expression response.

 This result is worse than that of Dong et al. who achieved cross-validated correlation coefficients of up to 0.9, but it is roughly equal to their median test set correlation of 0.83.9 The RMSEs, when normalised by the range of observed values, compare more favourably (0.11, compared with Dong et al.’s: 0.14).
 A possible explanation for this decrease in accuracy is that while both chromatin data and expression timecourse were measured in H1hESC cells, the experiments took place at different institutes and likely using differing culture protocols.
 For comparison, a previous study using chromatin measurements from a number of different sources to predict expression in a matched cell-type reported a predictive correlation of 0.77.17 Additionally, Dong et al. implemented a pseudocount optimisation step whereby an additional count added to each binned signal intensity prior to log transformation was optimised to maximise expression correlation.
-In the model presented above, a fixed psdocount of 1 was used to avoid introducing positive bias towards higher correlation.
+In the model presented above, a fixed pseudocount of 1 was used to avoid introducing positive bias towards higher correlation.
 Another difference between the two approaches is our use of a single-step model; Dong et al. found a small increase in correlation using their classification-regression approach but with the model implemented herein (Figure Error: Reference source not found) this approach gave no obvious advantage (for example, r=0.834±0.007, RMSE=1.77 when applied to the same test and training data used in Fig. Error: Reference source not found).

 Having built a reasonable model of expression, the next stage of this preliminary analysis was to consider successive timepoints.
 In the available CD34+ differentiation dataset, this consisted of three timepoints (days 0, 3 and 9—hereafter , and respectively).
 However genome-wide expression was highly correlated between each of these timepoints (Pearson correlation coefficients: ), and this high correlation meant that the genome-wide model performed essentially equally well regardless of the expression timepoint it was trained or tested on.
 In future analyses, higher-resolution timecourses may offer more interesting variation or alternatively genes that remain invariant throughout the timecourse could be filtered out of the dataset.

-Future
+Future work

-The FANTOM5 consortium has produced numerous high-resolution timecourse CAGE datasets and many of these cell lines have matched ENCODE or NIH chromatin data.
+The FANTOM5 consortium has produced numerous high-resolution timecourse CAGE datasets and many of these cell lines have matched ENCODE or NIH Roadmap chromatin data.
 Of particular interest are the cancer cell lines K562 (ENCODE Tier 1) and MCF-7 (ENCODE Tier 2.5) which both have detailed timecourse expression data.
-By combining the timecourse and chromatin data, I can compare the predictive power of my variables with expression levels at subsequent timepoints.
-This could lend insight to the questions: when do histone modifications lose their predictive power?
-And how much variability of chromatin state can we infer is occurring over the timecourse? f modifications are directing changes, we might even expect that measurements would have an increased predictive power of gene expression at subsequent timepoints.
+By combining the timecourse and chromatin data, I can compare the predictive power of my chromatin variables with expression levels at subsequent timepoints.
+This could lend insight to the questions: when do histone modification datas lose their predictive power?
+And how much variability of chromatin state can we infer is occurring over the timecourse?
+One might assume that the predictive potential of these chromatin data will generally degrade as the timecourse proceeds.
+On the other hand, if chromatin modifications are directing changes in transcriptional states, we might even expect that measurements would have an increased predictive power of gene expression at subsequent timepoints.

-Specific aims
+Specific aims (first year of PhD studies)